MathStuff/Matrices/README.md

 Matrix.isZero #Returns True if the all the elements in the matrix is 0

 Matrix.isDefective #Returns True if the nxn matrix has m linearly independent eigenvalues where m<n

+Matrix.minor(m,n,returndet) #Returns the mth row's nth element's minor matrix's determinant, set returndet to False to get the matrix of which the determinant was calculated

+Matrix.setdiag(val) #Change diagonal elements to given 'val' or the values in 'val'.
+If 'val' is a Matrix, diagonals are picked from given matrix's diagonals

+Matrix.nilpotency(limit) #Returns the nilpotency degree of the matrix, returns None if some elements diverge.
+Limit parameter is for iteration amount

 ```
 ##### Statistical properties